 Regular exchange meetings are taking place with Germany and Belgium, also in relation with post-Fukushima Dai-ichi lessons learned.
-Other ways of communications are established through the incident reporting and communication channels that are well established (e.g. IAEA/NEA IRS, IRSRR, INES, NEA/CNRA/WGPC).
+Other ways of communications are established through the incident reporting and communication channels that are well established (e.g. IAEA/NEA IRS17, IRSRR18, INES, NEA/CNRA/WGPC19).

-International organisations, apart from the above mentioned, with which there is cooperation are for instance WENRA, ENSREG, EUROSAFE Forum, HERCA and NERIS.
+International organisations, apart from the above mentioned, with which there is cooperation are for instance WENRA, ENSREG, EUROSAFE Forum, HERCA20 and NERIS21.

-The regulatory body in the Netherlands participates in working groups of IAEA (Safety Standard Committees), WENRA (reactor harmonisation working group), and ENSREG (nuclear safety, decommissioning/waste).
-There is also cooperation in various OECD/NEA committees like the NEA/CSNI and NEA/CNRA and their working groups.
-Examples of CNSI-groups are WGFS, WGAMA, WGRISK, WGHOF, and WGIAGE.
-CNRA-groups are WGIP and WGOE.
+The regulatory body in the Netherlands participates in working groups of IAEA (all Safety Standard Committees, including the newly established EPReSC), WENRA (reactor harmonisation working group), and ENSREG (nuclear safety, decommissioning/waste).
+There is also cooperation in various OECD/NEA committees like the NEA/CSNI22 and NEA/CNRA23 and their working groups.
+Examples of CNSI-groups are WGFS, WGAMA, WGRISK, WGHOF, WGES, WGEV and WGIAGE.
+CNRA-groups are WGIP, WGRNR, WGDIC and WGOE.